 How Can We Increase Access to Music Therapy?

-10 Questions with Nikki Belshe Lanza, Founder and President, Fort Worth Music Therapy Fund
+10 Questions with Nikki Belshe Lanza, Founder and President, Music Therapy Access Fund (formerly Fort Worth Music Therapy Fund)

 At Heart and Harmony, we believe that therapy should be equitable, accessible, and normalized – music therapy included!
-When our founder, Nikki Lanza, saw how inaccessible music therapy services are in Texas, she created Fort Worth Music Therapy Fund to provide music therapy grants and intern scholarships to make music therapy more accessible in our state.
-We sat down with Nikki to learn more about how we can increase access to music therapy and to learn about the work that Fort Worth Music Therapy Fund is doing.
+When our founder, Nikki Lanza, saw how inaccessible music therapy services are in Texas, she created Music Therapy Access Fund (formerly Fort Worth Music Therapy Fund) to provide music therapy grants and intern scholarships to make music therapy more accessible in our state.
+We sat down with Nikki to learn more about how we can increase access to music therapy and to learn about the work that Music Therapy Access Fund is doing.